KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 - Beings of light or fire
 - Archetypal figures (Christ, Sophia, Avalokiteśvara, Apollo)
 - Personalized symbolic forms
-  reflecting one’s deepest resonance type
+  reflecting one's deepest resonance type

 These luminous encounters are not instructional —
 they are **recognitional**.